 - All pets must be on a leash unless in a designated off-leash area.

 - All pet debris must be removed immediately and disposed of properly.
 The City of Austin’s $500 fine applies to these areas. https://austintexas.gov/faq/laws-leaving-pet-waste-ground-against-law.

 - No release of animals in these areas (such as but not limited to release of unwanted pets).

 - No climbing on the native trees.

-- Play equipment and other improvements must be used in the manner designed for.
+- Any sports equipment (such as fishing gear) and Association – installed improvements must be used in the manner designed for.

 - No alcoholic beverages unless approved in advance by the Association.

 - The Association assumes no liability for lost or stolen items.